SahilAggarwal2004/filesmerger/README.md

 - **Choose pages to include** using range selectors (e.g., `1-3, 5`)
 - **Simple and advanced modes** for flexible merging workflows
 - **Drag and drop to reorder PDFs** in advanced mode

+### Audio Merger

+The **Audio Merger** tool combines multiple audio files into a single output with precise control over timing and arrangement.
+Whether you need simple concatenation or complex audio layering, this tool provides the flexibility to create professional audio compositions.

+- **Merge multiple audio files** into one seamless track
+- **Simple and advanced modes** for sequential merging or complex overlapping arrangements
+- **Trim audio segments** using time ranges with playback controls for preview
+- **Drag and drop reordering** for both files and audio segments
+- **Choose output format**: WAV (uncompressed) or MP3 (compressed) with bitrate control

 ### More Tools Coming Soon!